 What Size Wire is Good for 100 Amps?

-A normal wire size suggestion for a 100 amp circuit is copper wire in the 2 AWG range.
-The capacity of this wire size, which is mostly used for residential installations, is enough to carry a constant load of 100 amps.
+The best wire size for a 100 amp circuit is copper wire in the 2 AWG range.
+Wire capacity for homes-based applications can handle a load of about 100 amps.

 How Many Amps is 6 AWG Good for?

 The maximum ampacity for copper wire in 6 AWG is 55 amps.
-This defines that it can safely handle a continuous load of up to 55 ampers under typical conditions without going above its temperature rating.
+It can have a load value of 55 ampers in normal conditions

 Can 8 Gauge Wire Handle 100 Amps?